 Some Christians denounce any and all non-heterosexual, monogamous-in-marriage behavior as aberrant, unnatural and sinful.
 That is the basis within the Cooperative Baptist Fellowship's current policy excluding LGBTQ from serving as missionaries or ministers.
 It is a morality statement.
 Somebody sinned, and some continue to sin, and the result is that LGBTQ persons are damaged goods-disqualified from holding certain roles.

-That is similar to the approach the disciples took with a man blind from birth:
+That is similar to the approach the disciples took

+with a man blind from birth:

 As (Jesus) passed by, he saw a man blind from birth.
 And his disciples asked him, "Rabbi, who sinned, this man or his parents, that he was born blind?"
 Jesus answered, "It was not that this man sinned, or his parents, but that the works of God might be displayed in him.
 We must work the works of him who sent me while it is day; night is coming, when no one can work.
 As long as I am in the world, I am the light of the world."
 Having said these things, he spit on the ground and made mud with the saliva.
 Then he anointed the man's eyes with the mud and said to him, "Go, wash in the pool of Siloam" (which means Sent).
 So he went and washed and came back seeing (John 9:1-7).

 This episode in the life of Jesus reveals elements of knowledge and emotion.
-The disciples' question (who sinned?) reflects a prevalent ideology of the times-that sickness, disability, or any infirmity are the result of sin.
+The disciples' question (who sinned?) reflects a prevalent ideology of the times that sickness, disability, or any infirmity are the result of sin.
 Demon possession was the explanation for various forms of mental illness or autism or any number of recently diagnosed conditions.
 SIN was a catch-all explanation for all sorts of conditions in the first century.

-As church folks discover nieces and

-attitudes change rapidly.
-The existence

-co-workers, neighbors, teammates and

-relatives is more commonplace than

-many church folks thought a decade

-nephews, grandchildren, brothers

-and sisters who are LGBTQ, their

-of LGBTQ fellow church members.
+The factor that has changed many persons' attitudes toward LGBTQ is having actual contact or relationship with someone in that community.
+Most church people, I think it is fair to say, have never knowingly encountered a transsexual person.
+Not many church people are aware that babies born with both ovaries and testicles occur once in every 2000 births, making that population larger than the Jewish population in the world.
+Such gender complication produces ambivalence about gender identity which presents that population with a serious existential dilemma.